SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/add-fedex-shipping-account.md

         • **[Sandbox](https://docs.intersoftsapient.net/docs/sandbox-account)**: a testing environment that mimics the **Production** environment but is isolated from it.
 The sandbox environment is primarily used for development and testing purposes.
 If you select the **Sandbox** environment, then the shipping account is created without the address and MFA validation processes.

-        *`Note`: You can use the**Sandbox** account for testing the integration and generating test label to ensure whether the integration is configured correctly or not.*
+        *`Note`: You can use the**Sandbox** account to test the integration and generate test labels to ensure that it is configured correctly or not.*
       </td>
     </tr>